mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 1. #### As an Exploratory Tool or Visualization Technique

-As I've already demonstrated, terms lists with __tf-idf__ scores for each document in a corpus can be a strong hermeneutic aid in themselves, they can help generate hypotheses or research questions.
+As I've already demonstrated, terms lists with __tf-idf__ scores for each document in a corpus can be a strong interpretive aid in themselves, they can help generate hypotheses or research questions.
 Word lists can also be the building bocks for more sophisticated browsing and visualization strategies. ["A full-text visualization of the Iraq War Logs"](http://jonathanstray.com/a-full-text-visualization-of-the-iraq-war-logs), by Jonathan Stray and Julian Burgess, is a good example of this use case.
 Using __tf-idf__-transformed features, Stray and Burgess build a network visualization that positions Iraq War logs in relation to their most distinctive keywords.
 This way of visualizing textual information led Stray to develop [the Overview Project](https://www.overviewdocs.com), which provides a dashboard for users to visualize and search thousands of documents at a time.
 We could use this kind of approach to graph our obituaries corpus and see if there are keyword communities.

 2. #### Textual Similarity and Feature Sets

 Since __tf-idf__ will often produce lower scores for high frequency function words and increased scores for terms related to the topical signal of a text, it is well suited for tasks involving textual similarity.
 A search index will often perform __tf-idf__ on a corpus and return ranked results to user searches by looking for documents with the highest cosine similarity to the user's search string.
 The same logic can be used to ask a question like "Which obituary in our corpus is most similar to Nellie Bly's obituary?"

-Using similar logic, we could use __tf-idf__ to discover the top terms related to a document or a group of documents.
+Similarly, we could use __tf-idf__ to discover the top terms related to a document or a group of documents.
 For example, I could gather together a selection of obituaries about journalists (Bly included) and combine them into one document before running __tf-idf__.
 The output for that document would now work as a heuristic for terms that are distinctive in my journalism obituaries in the corpus when compared with other obituaries in the corpus.
 I could use such a term list for a range of other computational tasks.

 3. #### As a Pre-processing Step